 Only if we have willing, sincere, and open hearts will we find unanimity in our convictions.
 We have never found it disturbing when people have come to us representing convictions that differ from ours.
 On the contrary, that is more fruitful than if we had no chance to hear opposing ideas.
 We believe that a free exchange of ideas can help people to recognize the truth, thanks to a Spirit that does not originate with us human beings.
 Then, no matter how diverse our opinions may have been, through the ultimate truth we will all be united.
 Each one will bring from the storehouse of his or her earlier convictions those elements that are true, and that person will find these again.
 And the more varied our different backgrounds are, the richer the fruits of this diversity will be.
 A united conviction can never be produced by forcing anyone to comply.
 Only the Holy Spirit with his power of inner persuasion leads people from freedom of opinions to true unity.

 It is a remarkable thing when people decide something unanimously.
 It is the opposite of making a majority decision.
 Unanimity means that nobody disagrees with it or opposes it, not even in secret (1 Cor.
 1:10).

 When people believe in unity, it creates a very strong bond.
 It is a deplorable fact that some who call themselves Christians are so very disunited, not only in the various world churches but also among those who try to be real Christians.

 And it is no help at all to decide to be silent about those subjects people don’t see eye to eye on.
-Many a one feels: Today is the day for worship, the day to go to Church, to serve God; tomorrow I will be at my job and lead my personal and family life.
-How will such a person ever find unity and harmony within, let alone with others?
+Many people feel: Today is the day for worship, the day to go to church, to serve God; tomorrow I will be at my job and lead my personal and family life.
+How will such people ever find unity and harmony within, let alone with others?

 Not a Human Bond